opalmer/netifaces-merged/README.rst

 Why This Package Was Created
 ============================

-Normally when problems are encountered in open source Python packages you should submit a patch to the author, have it reviewed, and then finally merged.
+Normally when problems are encountered in open source projects you should submit a patch to the author(s), have it reviewed, and then finally merged.
 Sometimes this doesn't happen however and for one reason or another the package is replicated, fixed, and then released under another name.
+This is exactly what happend with netifaces-merged.

 So why was netifaces-merged created?
 There are a few reasons why I've created this package but overall the reasons are cross-platform stability and